rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise1/README.md

 python -m app.main
 ```

-**What you should see**: Log messages showing the application starting, including the host (0.0.0.0) and port (8080).
+You should see log messages showing the application starting, including the host (0.0.0.0) and port (8080).
 The application is now running and ready to accept requests.

-**Understanding the logs**: Notice the structured format of the log messages.
-Each log entry contains structured information that monitoring systems can parse and analyze.
+Notice the structured format of the log messages where each entry contains structured information that monitoring systems can parse and analyze.

 ### Step 7: Test Application Endpoints

-**Open a new terminal** (keep the application running in the first terminal) using `Ctrl+Shift+`` and test the different endpoints:
+Open a new terminal (keep the application running in the first terminal) using `Ctrl+Shift+` and test the different endpoints:

 ```bash
 # Test the home endpoint